Resources > Articles

 Unfortunately, demographic bias often prevents hiring companies from reaching those goals.
 Most businesses rely on software that scans resumes and highlights the best candidates.
 Many of those AI-driven solutions have built-in demographic biases that could prevent companies from considering highly qualified candidates.

 The public already sees a problem with adding AI to the hiring process.
 About 66% of U.S. adults say they would not apply for a job that uses AI to make hiring decisions.
-The public perception of demographic bias in AI solutions creates a problem that businesses must face head-on.
+The negative public perception of AI solutions creates a problem that businesses must face head-on.
 As long as people fear the bias of AI, they will avoid companies using it.

 Business leaders serious about creating diverse teams must acknowledge the possibility of demographic bias in HR software, find solutions, and communicate their commitments to potential applicants.